Quantum Bayesian Error Mitigation Employing Poisson Modelling over the Hamming Spectrum for Quantum Error Mitigation: Evaluation

 \subsubsection{QAOA Results}

-As demonstrated in Figure \ref{fig:qaoa_eval}, \sol{} provides substantial relative improvements to QAOA. \sol{} provides a 94.1\% success rate in improving QAOA solutions, with an average improvement of 1.71$\times$.
+As demonstrated in Figure \ref{fig:qaoa_eval}, \sol{} provides substantial improvements to QAOA. \sol{} provides a 94.1\% success rate in improving QAOA solutions, with an average improvement of 1.71$\times$.
 Certain solutions were boosted up to a relative CR improvement of 31.7$\times$, which are not plotted in \ref{fig:qaoa_eval}-(a) due to scaling. \ref{fig:qaoa_eval}-(b) demonstrates the overall shift in average performance by applying \sol{}.
-The post-application orange line shifts the S-curve of the cumulative distribution more right, indicating that the CR value attained increases to an improved performance.
+The post-application orange line shifts the S-curve of the cumulative distribution right, indicating the CR value attained increases.
 Finally, we demonstrate in \ref{fig:qaoa_eval}-(c) the Poisson parameter distribution.
 We see that the Poisson parameters for these solutions lie in the 0-2 range, and distances up to 5 Hamming distances per bit-string are evaluated.
-Due to the algorithm being iterative, Hamming distances of further than 5 end up being evaluated with sequentially lower importance, as they are transferred across the state graph.